rust-project-primer/book/src/testing/fuzzing.md

 with the goal of triggering all branches inside the code.
 In doing so, it can test your code very thoroughly and often times discover edge cases.

+Fuzzing is usually an effective technique for testing parsers.
+Fuzzing implementations are usually able to use valid, working inputs as a starting point and randomly mutate them to try to find inputs that either crash the program, or lead to some kind of invalid behaviour.

 ~~~admonish note
 Fuzzing is a popular technique for testing parsers written in memory-unsafe
 languages.
 It focusses on trying to reach all branches and testing for invalid